-Pretty much everyone remembers from their junior high and middle schools health classes that drinking causes dehydration.
+Pretty much everyone remembers from their junior high and middle school health classes that drinking causes dehydration.
 Most people also realize that dehydration is also partially responsible for morning hangovers.
 What many people don’t realize, however, is how it works.
 In this Hangover Chronicle, we will endeavor to explain what dehydration is, how alcohol can play a part in dehydration, why the myths for hangover cures don’t work, and what you can actually do to get rid of a hangover, especially if you are partying with us on vacation in Key West.

 What is Dehydration

 The concept behind dehydration is simple.
 Dehydration is simply a lack of water in your body.
-Every organ function, from the skin to brain and heart, needs water to function, carry fluids, allow blood to travel freely, to get rid of waste.
-A lack of water means that the body can no longer continue performing their function with ease.
+Every organ function, from the skin to the brain and heart, needs water to function, carry fluids, allow blood to travel freely, to get rid of waste.
+A lack of water means that the body can no longer continue performing its function with ease.
 If dehydration is bad enough, some organ systems can sometimes stop functioning altogether, sometimes for good.
 The more water you drink and your body is able to retain, the better.

 How Alcohol Causes Dehydration

 Ethanol, the main ingredient in the drinks we call “alcohol” is a natural dehydrator.
 When you drink, alcohol hits the stomach and almost immediately gets absorbed by your stomach tissues.
 Any ethanol/alcohol left from the stomach, such as that which was absorbed by your food, then travels to the small colon where the rest of it is absorbed.
 The alcohol then travels through your blood and throughout your whole body, including your brain, but it all filters down to your liver and kidneys which have the job of cleaning up your blood and the alcohol that runs through it.